mirzaeihossein/Vehicle-classification-with-AI./README.md

 * I gathered a lot of data from the internet for this project and made a dataset for 10 types of vehicles.
 Anyone can download this dataset and use it.

-I hope this repository be beneficial for you.
+* I hope this repository be beneficial for you.

+Let's start this amazing journey.